 For enquiries regarding the clinical aspect of the Service, contact our Long Term Conditions Team at Ltc@health.got.nz.

-This document sets out some key aspects which indicate if your use of the CVDRA API is compliant
+This document sets out some key aspects which indicate if your use of the CVDRA API is compliant with our guidance.

 The Privacy Statement provides transparency on the Ministry’s collection, use and disclosure of information gathered through the CVDRA Service.